ctyeong/DAVIS-Ag/README.md

 |:-:|:-:|
 |![rgb_vine](figures/single_strawberry_bb.png)| ![seg_vine](figures/single_tomato_bb.png)|

-In particular, DAVIS-Ag offers 1 and 2 with unique instance ID's of fruits in the scene.
+In particular, DAVIS-Ag offers 1 and 2 with unique "instance" ID's of fruits in the scene.
 For instance, each pixel in `*_seg.png` can represent a unique instance ID of fruit in the scene.
 Pixels that are not of any fruit are set to 255.

 In addition, inspired by <a href="https://www.cs.unc.edu/~ammirato/active_vision_dataset_website/index.html" target="_blank">Active Vision Dataset</a>, `annotations.json` is designed to show bounding boxes and other labels: